wolfman1986/nist-control-mapping/README.md

 - CM-2 — Baseline Configuration.

 ## How To Read This Repo
-Start with `scope.md` and `methodology.md`, then review the control files in `controls/`, the supporting evidence in `evidence/`, and the gap and risk files that show how the project matures from control definition to remediation planning.
+Start with `scope.md` and `methodology.md`, then review the control files in `controls/`, the supporting evidence in `evidence/`, and the gap, risk, and exception files that show how the project matures from control definition to remediation planning.

 ## Why This Matters
 This project demonstrates how security controls can be translated into a clear governance workflow.
-It shows that I can organize compliance work, document evidence, and communicate gaps in a way that is useful to employers and audit-oriented teams.
+It shows that I can organize compliance work, document evidence, and communicate risk in a way that is useful to employers and audit-oriented teams.